ThomasPasquali/SbatchMan/design document.md

 ### Substitutions
 Variables can be referenced in the following fields:
-  - Clusters config file: `name`, `params`, `options`, `env`
+  - Clusters config file: `name`, `params`, `options`, `env` Configuration names must be unique within each cluster.
+    > [!IMPORTANT]
+    > If you use variables that generate lists, make sure to include those variables in the `name` field as well, so that each configuration has a unique name.
   - Jobs config file: `command`, `preprocess`, `postprocess`, `name`, `cluster_config`

-**Substitution syntax:** `{var}` is replaced by the value of the variable `var`.
-For **standard** maps, the syntax `{map[key]}` is used.
-If `key` is a variable, it should be prefixed with `$`, e.g., `{map[$var]}`.
+**Substitution syntax:** To use variables in a field, use the `{var}` notation.
+For standard maps, use the syntax `{map[key]}`.
+If the key itself is a variable, prefix it with `$`, for example: `{map[$var]}`.

 ### Python Blocks
-When the simple logic offered by variables is not enough, Python blocks can be used to generate variables dynamically with the `{{ ... }}` syntax.
-A Python block can either return a single value or a list of values.
-If a list is returned, multiple job variants will be generated for each value in the list.
+In the **job configuration file**, when basic variable substitution isn’t sufficient, Sbatchman allows you to embed Python code directly within the YAML file to generate dynamic values or lists.
+To include a Python block, wrap the code in `{{ ... }}` brackets within a field.
+Sbatchman variables can be referenced inside the python block by prefixing them with a `$` sign.
+A Python block can return either a single value or a list.
+If a list is returned, Sbatchman automatically creates multiple job variants - one for each value in the list, similar to how list variables work.
+Other return types are not supported.

-To decide the order of the evaluation of variables, a DAG is constructed based on variable dependencies.
-If a DAG cannot be constructed due to circular dependencies, an error is raised.

 ### Example: Cluster Configuration (`clusters_configs.yaml`)